-“Trading Day” means the day on which Energy or Ancillary Services are to be Delivered.

 “Unit” means an individual electricity generating unit which has been designated a Reliability Must-Run Unit and is part of the Facility identified in Schedule A.

-“Unit Availability Limit” means for any hour the maximum MW which Owner is obligated to make available to CAISO from a Unit.
-The Unit Availability Limit shall be the lower of (a) the Maximum Net Dependable Capacity of the Unit or (b) the Availability of the Unit as stated in the currently effective Owner’s Availability Notice or CAISO Availability Notice.

 “Unplanned Capital Item Notice” is defined in Section 7.6(b).

 “Unplanned Repair Notice” is defined in Section 7.5(b).